Kernix13/vision-grid-express/README.md

 ## ~~To-Do~~ (Remove this section later...)

 > [!NOTE]
-> 16 To-Do items left to do.
+> 18 To-Do items left to do.

 1️⃣ Home page:

-1. Is it okay to have different bg colors for the card buttons (design)?
-Should I duplicate that for the modal buttons?
-2. The modal nav buttons have primary bg color, Save/Remove buttons have white - is that inconsistent?
-This is a UI design question where I need opinions/input
-3. Home page H1 span different color/italic - good, bad?
-4. Test Unsplash again for empty string and special chars - then put them into an array and output a message if any of the searches use those chars
+1. Test Unsplash again for empty string and special chars - then put them into an array and output a message if any of the searches use those chars
+2. Footer needs to be fixed when there are no elements on the page because there is a big white margin below the footer

 2️⃣ Board page:

 1. I need a modal for saved images - something similar but different than the home page modal -> a slider/lightbox
-2. consider using `srcset` for DOM images on different devices, possibly same for modals
+2. Consider using `srcset` for DOM images on different devices, possibly same for modals
-3. I need the thunails button to be sticky so that when I go to an image I can close the thumbnails strip
+3. I need the thumbnails button to be sticky so that when I go to an image I can close the thumbnails strip - or - close the strip on window click
+4. I have not implemented saving the editable text to localStorage

-3️⃣ Both pages:
+3️⃣ Both pages/site wide:

-1. Should all buttons have an accent hover color like the home page?
-The board page and home page modal have primary color hover bg...
-2. Change the hrefs in robots.txt and sitemap.xml when/if I go live
+1. Change the hrefs in robots.txt and sitemap.xml when/if I go live
-3. More padding-top above footer `H2`
+2. More padding-top above footer `H2`
-4. Add an `about.html` file?
+3. Add an `about.html` file?
-5. When done, combine ALL CSS into one file
+4. When done, combine ALL CSS into one or 2 files per page

 4️⃣ README.md: